steilerDev/homebridge-openhab2-complete/README.md

 }
 ```
 * `platform` has to be `"openHAB2-Complete"`
 * `host`: The IP or hostname of your openHAB instance.
-The Protocol specifier (`http://`) is optional, defaults to `http://` (independent of the port)
+The Protocol specifier (`http://`) is optional, defaults to `http://` (independent of the specified port)
-* `port`: Optional if not the default port of the protocol specified in `host`
+* `port`: *(optional)* If not specified the default port of the specified `host` protocol is used.
 * `accessory`: An array of accessories exposed to HomeKit, see the next chapter for available services and their configurations.

 ## Supported HAP Services
-The following is a list of all Services that are currently supported and which values are required within the accessory configuration.
+The following is a list of all services that are currently supported and which values are required within the accessory configuration.
 Every accessory needs a `name` (as shown in HomeKit later) and a `type`.

 **Note: Due to the fact, that this is an early stage of development the configuration layout is not yet fixed and will change in the near future!**